GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

     CREATE INDEX IF NOT EXISTS attractions_vector_idx ON disneyland_attractions USING scann (embedding cosine) WITH (num_leaves=10);
     ```

+   After creating the indexes, try running a hybrid search query using the `ai.hybrid_search` function to see it in action (try searching for a "thrilling space roller coaster").

-   This hybrid search capability will be mapped directly to an MCP tool.
+   This hybrid search capability will be mapped later directly to an MCP tool.
+Save it as a SQL file for later reference.

-2. **Semantic Filtering (`ai.if`):**
+2. **Semantic Filtering (`google_ml.if`):**
-   Create a SQL function to easily filter attractions based on natural language safety or suitability profiles:
+   Create a SQL function to easily evaluate if a specific attraction is suitable or safe based on a guest's natural language profile (e.g., checking if a specific ride is safe for pregnant women or suitable for toddlers).

+   **What is Semantic Filtering (`google_ml.if`)?**
+   Semantic filtering allows you to evaluate complex, natural language conditions directly within your SQL queries.
+Unlike vector similarity searches that rank results by closeness, `google_ml.if` uses a generative AI model to evaluate a prompt against your data on a row-by-row basis, returning a simple boolean (`true` or `false`).
+This is extremely powerful for ad-hoc safety or suitability checks where pre-defined categories or labels do not exist.

+   > [!TIP]
+   > Before writing the reusable SQL function, it is highly recommended to build and run a standalone test query in AlloyDB Studio.
+This allows you to verify the behavior of `google_ml.if` on a single attraction (for example, testing if "Space Mountain" is suitable for "pregnant women") before embedding it in the function.

+   Create the SQL function:

     ```sql
-    CREATE OR REPLACE FUNCTION filter_attractions_semantically(prompt_text TEXT, max_id INT) RETURNS TABLE(name TEXT, description TEXT) AS $$ SELECT name, description
+    CREATE OR REPLACE FUNCTION check_attraction_suitability(attraction_name TEXT, suitability_profile TEXT) RETURNS TABLE(name TEXT, description TEXT) AS $$ SELECT name, description
       FROM disneyland_attractions
-      WHERE attraction_id <= max_id
+      WHERE name = attraction_name
-        AND /* TODO: Add the google_ml.if operator logic here to filter descriptions semantically based on prompt_text */;
+        AND /* TODO: Add the google_ml.if operator logic here to evaluate description against suitability_profile */;
     $$ LANGUAGE SQL;
     ```